goatonabicycle/things-on-this-page/README.md

 # Things On This Page

+This extension answers two questions.
+  1) "What can extensions see about me the things I browse?"
+  2) What are the most interesting things about this page?

 This will get interesting information about the page that you're currently on.
-There's zero intention to track anything, rather, highlight what extensions and pages have access to.
+There's zero intention to track anything, rather, highlight what extensions have access to.

 ## How do I get it running?

 ```
-vite
+npx vite
 ```

-## Todo:

-- UI
-  - Options.
-  - Explanation system.
-If I hover over things there could be a bit of a description about how that things is calculated.

-# Info ideas to explore:

-## Mouse (Change this to "input" to cover key press events as well?)

-- Mouse click and movement heatmap.
-- Add directional information to the currrent total scroll distance.
-- Mouse clicks can be more specific (middle, right.)
-- Idle time.
-- Most pressed key

-## Page meta

-- Social media presence.
-- Number of requests.
-- Metadata: Author, keywords, description, title, etc.
-- Cookie usage
-- External vs Internal links
-- Change "seconds since load" to render minutes, hours.
-- IP address of the main server.
-- IP addresses of the resources loaded?
-- Broken links.
-- Server locality
-- Colour pallete.
-- Fonts used.
-- Languages
-- Site history (assuming there's some sort of API.
-Waybackmachine?)
-- WHOIS information.
-- Tech stack
-- Favicon
-- Most used color on this page.

-## Words

-- Number of times the word [configure some word] is used on this page.
-- Most used character on this page.
-- Number of fullstops on this page.
-- Page load time.
-- Longest and shortest words.
-- Page mood (text analysis)
-- Average word length
-- Most common word pairs
-- Speech distribution (nouns vs verbs vs adjectives)
-- Text complexity
-- Sentiment analysis
-- Alt text analysis
-- Average/Longest sentence length
-- Paragraph count

-## Stuff that websites/extensions can see about you: (Scary fingerprinting stuff)

-- Local storage usage.
-- OS
-- Browser name and version
-- User-agent string
-- Language
-- Number of open tabs?
-- History items?
-- User's keyboard layout
-- Geolocation

-## Special cases:

-- Twitter/Youtube/Spotify/Soundcloud/Bandcamp/Facebook etc. might have specific interesting things about them.
+## What will this be in the future?

+I plan on adding many more things but this is ultimately just an interesting utility.